drajer-health/uds-plus/input/pagecontent/StructureDefinition-de-identified-uds-plus-patient-intro.md

 	* First 3 digits of Zipcodes can be included if the population of all zipcodes starting with the same 3 digits are > 20000 people, in all other cases, the zipcodes have to be masked to 00000.

 * All dates should not have a precision of more than the year.
 This means month and day cannot be included.
-* Demographics including birthdate, deceased date
+* Demographics including birthdate, deceased indicator
 * Patient contact details such as telephone numbers, fax, email, URLs,
 * Patient personal identifiers such as SSN, Drivers License,
 * Business identifiers such as MRNs, certificate numbers, Account numbers